StarCraft II: Wings of Liberty: Versions

 On April 8, 2010, Blizzard announced that the game would be available in a standard and collector's edition.
 The game was made available for digital download from Blizzard on the release date; pre-loading began on July 15.
 The collector's edition comes with an artbook, 2 GB flash drive modeled after Jim Raynor's dog tag with the original StarCraft and Brood War expansion preloaded, behind-the-scenes DVD, soundtrack, comic book, unique avatar portraits, a unique model for the in-game Thor unit in multiplayer, and a World of Warcraft pet.

 On June 24, 2010, at a press-only Korean event, Blizzard announced that Korean players would be able to play StarCraft II for free with an active World of Warcraft subscription.
 In PC bangs, or other cybercafés, players can play the game by paying 500 to 1500 South Korean won (approx. $0.50 to $1.50) per hour.
 Other options include a 30-day subscription for ₩9900 (approx. $8), a 24 hours play-time ticket for ₩2000 (approx. $1.50), and unlimited access for ₩69,000 (approx. $56).
-The end-user license agreement (EULA) for StarCraft II differs significantly from those of Blizzard's earlier titles in that buying the game only grants the buyer a license to play, while the game itself remains the property of Blizzard.
-Any breach of the EULA amounts not only to breach of contract but copyright infringement as well, giving Blizzard greater control over how the game is used.
-Concerns have been raised by Public Knowledge over how the altered EULA may affect multiplayer tournaments not endorsed by Blizzard.

 On August 3, 2011, Blizzard replaced the previously available StarCraft II demo with the new StarCraft II: Starter Edition.
 It allows anyone to play part of the game for free and it comes as a 7 GB package downloaded using the Blizzard Downloader client.
 The Starter Edition is available for Mac and Windows, and requires a Battle.net account and an Internet connection to play.